law-dwg/LSQR-CUDA/README.md

 * ```1500_1_b.vec```

 ### Outputs
-The solution, x, will be written to [output](source/output/) in a directory corresponding to the time of execution in the format:
+The solution, x, will be written to [output](source/output/) in a directory corresponding to the time of execution (Year-Month-DayTHourMinute) in the format:
 * ```YYYY-MM-DDTHHMM/#Acols_1_x_implementation.vec```

 for the above example, the x output file would look like this:
 * ```YYYY-MM-DDTHHMM/2000_1_x_CUDA-SPARSE.vec```

-The 5 different implementations in this work will then run on each set of inputs located in the [input/](source/input/) directory, with the runtime of each saved to a csv called ```YYYY-MM-DDTHHMM/YYYY-MM-DDTHHMM_LSQR-CUDA.csv```
+The 5 different implementations in this work will then run on each set of inputs located in the [input](source/input/) directory, with the runtime of each saved to a csv called ```YYYY-MM-DDTHHMM/YYYY-MM-DDTHHMM_LSQR-CUDA.csv```
 ___

 <details open>